SJ0769/Obsidian-Notes-SJ/content/Model Theory/Categoricity Transference.md

-We define a new notion of Hanf number for properties
-	$\implies$ We can also do the same for Löwenheim numbers

-Consider the Hanf number for the property of categoricity...
-If a theory $T$ is categorical in a cardinal $\kappa$, then $T$ is categorical in all $\lambda>\kappa$

 **Categoricity in Infinitary Logic**
 If $T$ is categorical in $\lambda$ for $\lambda>h(T)$ then it is categorical in arbitrarily larger cardinals (larger than the Hanf number).